baranero/fd-app/README.md

 4. Create a Supabase Project:

-- Go to the Supabase website and sign in or create an account if you haven't already.</br>
+- Go to the Supabase website and sign in or create an account.</br>
-- Create a new project and give it a name.
+- Create a new project.
 - Go to 'Settings', then to 'Database'.
 In connection string choose 'Nodejs' and copy link.

 5. Configure the following environment variables in the .env file: